Supporting Renewable World via Green Hosting sales

 Why are these renewable energy projects so important?

-The lack of clean power causes extensive negative effects, from health problems and safety risks to limited educational and business opportunities which create further poverty.
+The lack of clean power has extensive negative effects, from health problems and safety risks to limited educational and business opportunities which create further poverty.
 Here are some of the reasons why bringing renewable sources to developing communities is so important.

 - Cooking indoors with harmful wood, dung cake and kerosene kills 3.8 million people globally every year.